aakashbathla/hinglish-vue-documentation/src/guide/components/provide-inject.md

     }
   },
   provide() {
-    // use function syntax so that we can access `this` return {
+    // function syntax use karo taaki `this` access ho sake return {
       message: this.message
     }